-As required by DOE Order 458.1, Radiation Protection of the Public and Environment, and DOE Order 436.1, Departmental Sustainability, BNL has established a QA/QC Program to ensure that the accuracy, precision, and reliability of environmental monitoring data are consistent with the requirements of Title 10 of the Code of Federal Regulations, Part 830 10 CFR 830, Subpart A, Quality Assurance Requirements (2000), and DOE Order 414.1D, Quality Assurance.
+As required by Department of Energy (DOE) Order 458.1, Radiation Protection of the Public and Environment, and DOE Order 436.1, Departmental Sustainability, BNL has established a QA/QC Program to ensure that the accuracy, precision, and reliability of environmental monitoring data are consistent with the requirements of Title 10 of the Code of Federal Regulations, Part 830 10 CFR 830, Subpart A, Quality Assurance Requirements, and DOE Order 414.1D, Quality Assurance.
 The responsibility for quality at BNL starts with the Laboratory Director, who approves the policies and standards of performance governing work and extends throughout the entire organization.
-The purpose of the BNL Quality Management (QM) System is to implement QM methodology throughout the various Laboratory management systems and associated processes to do the following:
+The purpose of the BNL QA Program is to implement QA methodology throughout the various Laboratory management systems and associated processes to do the following: